University of Michigan Wallenberg Fellowship

-Applicants must be in good academic standing and in their final undergraduate year at the time of their application and must graduate by the time the fellowship begins.
+Applicants must be in good academic standing and in their final undergraduate year.
+December and May graduates are eligible to apply.
+The fellowship recipient must graduate by the time the fellowship begins.
 Applicants may be of any citizenship.
 They should have an excellent academic record.
 They should show evidence of qualities necessary for successfully completing an independent year-long project, such as seriousness of purpose; interest in and openness to others; eagerness to learn and curiosity about the world; self-reliance, poise, and maturity; and creativity and resourcefulness.
 Fellowship support will start on August 15 in the year of graduation and last between eight and twelve months, ending no later than August 14 in the year after graduation.

 Applications include the following: